Tom Brady, Patriots Teammates Catch Eclipse Fever At Gillette Stadium

 While head coach Bill Belichick was chatting with reporters in his afternoon news conference, a group of Patriots players, including quarterback Tom Brady, took a moment to gaze up at the solar eclipse that graced skies across the United States.

-And don’t worry, Patriots fans: Brady was sure to wear his protective shades.
+And don’t worry, Patriots fans.
+Brady was sure to wear his protective shades.

 Brady “was among the most vocal” in expressing his excitement for the natural phenomenon, according to the Providence Journal’s Mark Daniels.